wellwright-labs/pulse/docs/spec.md

 ## Overview

 A command-line tool for developers to run structured self-experiments on their workflow, productivity, and experience.
-Users define hypotheses, work in time-boxed blocks under different conditions, and collect both subjective (check-ins, reflections) and objective (git metrics) data to evaluate their hypotheses.
+Users define hypotheses, work in time-boxed blocks under different conditions, and collect both subjective (checkins, reflections) and objective (git metrics) data to evaluate their hypotheses.

 While `pulse` ships with a default "AI-assisted coding" experiment template, it's designed to support any workflow experiment: editor changes, work schedule variations, music/environment, methodology shifts, etc.